PreetyManna11/Step_by_Step_Procedure_to_Analyze_Data/README.md

 Step 6: Data Analysis

-There are 3 types of Analysis we can perform :
+There are 3 types of Data Analysis we can perform :
 * Univariate Analysis
 * Bivariate Analysis
 * Multivariate Analysis